-Indianapolis is the capital of Indiana and the 13th largest city in the United States.
-It was also recently ranked by Forbes as one of the best downtowns in the country with movie theaters, museums, art galleries, parks, retail shops and entertainment, and its greater area has seen moderate growth in the past few years.
+Indianapolis is the capital of the state of Indiana and the 13th largest city in the United States.
+It was also recently ranked by Forbes as one of the best downtowns in the country with movie theaters, museums, art galleries, parks, retail shops, and entertainment, and its greater area has seen moderate growth in the past few years.

 The Indianapolis population has grown modestly since the 2010 Census, and it's now estimated that there are 838,000 people in the city.
 The metropolitan statistical area is much larger at 1.76 million, which is the 34th largest in the country.
 The combined statistical area had a population in 2010 of 2.08 million.

 In 2013, it was announced that African Americans in Indianapolis had reached a new milestone: a total population of 300,000, which is an increase of 3.9% over the 2010 Census data.
-The city and county is now 29.3% African American, but the metropolitan area is 16% black.
-1 in 8 people living in Central Indiana are African American.
+The city and county are now 29.3% African American, but the metropolitan area is 16% black.
+1 in 8 people living in Central Indiana is African American.

 A 2010 study from the University of Wisconsin-Milwaukee found that Indianapolis is the least segregated city in the northern US, with 25% of its population living on a block with both black and white residents.

 The area of Indianapolis was initially inhabited by the Miami and Lenape (Delaware) Native American tribes, who were displaced around 1820.
 Indianapolis was chosen as the site of the state capital in 1820 and, while most state capitals are chosen in the central area of the state, Indianapolis is the closest capital to being in the exact center of Indianapolis.